 - 1. Complete all the issues or tasks you have been working on up to this point. - 2.
-Your surgeon's office may require you to have an EKG, chest x-ray, and lab tests performed in preparation for surgery (please contact your surgeon's office with any questions regarding this). - 3.
-Complete the health history form given to you by either the preoperative nurse or your doctor's office. - 4.
-Continue eating a well-balanced diet and keeping your bowels regular. - 5.
-Clean your house, do your laundry, and complete any yard work. - 6.
-Put frequently used items in the kitchen and bathroom at waist height. - 7.
-Compile a complete list of all doctors and specialists you have seen in the last five years.
-Please include their phone numbers and bring this with you on the morning of surgery. - 8.
-Make a copy of your Living Will/Advanced Directives if you have one, bring this with you on the morning of surgery. - 9.
-Gather your insurance cards, prescription cards, and any medical cards (e.g. pacemaker ID card, COVID vaccination card, etc.) to bring with you. - 10.
-Bring any other forms your physician has given you. - 11.
+Your surgeon's office may require you to have an EKG, chest x-ray, and lab tests performed in preparation for surgery. (please contact your surgeon's office with any questions regarding this). - 3.
+Continue eating a well-balanced diet and keeping your bowels regular. - 4.
+Clean your house, do your laundry, and complete any yard work. - 5.
+Put frequently used items in the kitchen and bathroom at waist height.

+- 6. Compile a complete list of all doctors and specialists you have seen in the last five years.
+Please include their phone numbers and bring this with you on the morning of surgery. - 7.
+Make a copy of your Living Will/Advanced Directives if you have one, bring this with you on the morning of surgery. - 8.
+Gather your insurance cards, prescription cards, and any other medical cards (e.g. pacemaker ID card, COVID vaccination card, etc.) to bring with you. - 9.
+Bring any other forms your physician has given you. - 10.
 Pack a small bag of your personal items and include a set of loose fitted clothing and a good pair of walking shoes for discharge.
 Do NOT buy new shoes.
-Make sure the shoe has a rubber sole and there is a back around the shoe that secures your heel in place (i.e. no flip-flops or open backed sandals).
-Keep in mind that your foot on the surgical leg will experience some swelling, so the shoe must not be tight fitting.

-- 12. If you use urinary incontinence pads, please bring them with you. - 13.
+Make sure the shoe has a rubber sole and there is a back around the shoe (i.e. no flip-flops or open backed sandals). - 11.
+If you use urinary incontinence pads, please bring them with you. - 12.
 If you wear hearing aids, please wear them to the hospital and bring an extra set of batteries.
 Please wear your glasses and/or dentures as well.
-Bring the containers for all of these labeled with your name (this is important). - 14.
+Bring the containers for all of these labeled with your name (this is important). - 13.
 If you use a CPAP/BiPAP machine for breathing at home, please bring that with you to the hospital.
-Please wipe machine down with Clorox wipes before brining in. - 15.
+Please wipe machine down with Clorox wipes before brining in. - 14.
 DO NOT bring large amounts of cash, credit cards, or jewelry to the hospital.
-Arizona Spine and Joint Hospital cannot be responsible for valuables brought to the hospital. - 16.
+Arizona Spine and Joint Hospital cannot be responsible for valuables brought to the hospital. - 15.
 DO NOT bring in any extension cords or personal fans.